 - Copper has antimicrobial properties and kills bacteria, viruses and yeasts on contact, according to a 2011 paper in the journal Applied and Environmental Microbiology.
 As a result, copper can even be woven into fabrics to make antimicrobial garments, like socks that fight foot fungus.

-Copper's antimicrobial properties have made it a popular metal in the medical field.
+Medicine: Copper's antimicrobial properties have made it a popular metal in the medical field.
 Multiple hospitals have experimented with covering frequently touched surfaces, such as bed rails and call buttons, with copper or copper alloys in an attempt to slow the spread of hospital-acquired infections.
 Copper kills microbes by interfering with the electrical charge of the organisms' cell membranes, said Cassandra Salgado, a Medical University of South Carolina professor of infectious diseases and hospital epidemiologist.

 In 2013, researchers led by Salgado tested copper surfaces in intensive care units in three hospitals.
 The scientists found that 12.3 percent of patients developed antibiotic-resistant infections (MRSA, methicillin-resistant Staphylococcus aureus, and VRE, vancomycin-resistant Enterococcus) in traditional rooms.
 In the copper-modified rooms, only 7.1 percent of patients contracted one of these potentially devastating infections.

 "We know that if you put copper in a patient's room, you're going to decrease the microbial burden," Salgado told Live Science.
 "I think that's something that has been shown time and time again.
 Our study was the first to demonstrate that there could be a clinical benefit to this."

 The researchers changed nothing else about the ICU conditions beyond the copper; doctors and nurses still washed their hands, and cleaning went on as usual.
 The researchers published their findings in 2013 in the journal Infection Control and Hospital Epidemiology.